hs-gautam/calendar/README.md

 # Drupal Calendar 8.x
-## Creates calendar displays of Views results.

-Create a new calendar by using the calendar template for the desired date field.
-See a link to create a view from a template at the top of the Views listing page.

-If the Calendar iCal module is enabled, an iCal feed can be attached to the view.

-For a quick and easy start, install the Date Tools module, then use the Date Tools Wizard to create a content type with a date field and a calendar that displays that field, all in a single step!
+## Introduction

+The calendar module makes it possible to create calendars with views, based on date fields on nodes and taxonomy terms.

+## Simple setup

+The easiest way to set up a calendar is by using the "add from template" functionality provided by the Views Templates module.
+After enabling the module and clearing the cache, a link "add from template" should appear on the views overview page.
+This should list the different options to create a calendar based on core fields (created and updated) or any other custom defined date field.

+## Currently unsupported

+Due to limitations of the core DateTime module, and the lack of a contrib Date module, some functionality is not available at this point.
+These include, but are not limited to:

+- end date support
+- repeating date support
+- Organic Groups support

+Support for these will be added once they are made available through core updates, a D8 version of the date module or stand-alone D8 modules.

-### CACHING & PERFORMANCE
+## CACHING & PERFORMANCE

 Calendars are very time-consuming to process, so caching is recommended.
 You can set up caching options for your calendar in the Advanced section